Yathish30/First-Project-/README.md

 There are multiple ways to perform lane detection, such as training a deep learning model or using a pre-trained model.
 However, I have done it without using any deep learning model and instead used the popular OpenCV library in Python

-Firstly, I've  collected a set of images and put them in a folder named FRAMES which will be used in the code later.
+Firstly, I've  collected a set of images(downloaded) and put them in a folder named FRAMES which will be used in the code later.

  Then I have imported all the necessary libray which we will be using such as matplotlib, Numpy , os , re.